Education-Victory/promptio/docs/technical/Algorithm.md

 """
 From the above problem, Here are the testcases I found:
 - General testcase: nums = [3, 7, 10, 4, 5], target = 14, the result is [2, 3]
-- Edge testcase: No edge testcase for this question since it has exactly one solution.
+- Edge testcase: No edge testcase for this problem since it has exactly one solution.

 """